What is Bell’s Palsy?

 - Facial palsy – infant

 The seventh cranial nerve controls the muscles of facial expression and functions of the mouth.
-While doctors and researchers are still studying the causes, they believe a primary cause is the inability of the seventh cranial nerve to properly communicate with the brain.
+While doctors and researchers are still studying the causes, they believe a primary cause of Bell’s Palsy is the inability of the seventh cranial nerve to properly communicate with the brain.
+Damage done to the seventh nerve during childbirth is a likely suspect.

 This nerve emerges from the brain stem, and when damaged, causes weakness or paralysis of the muscles it controls.
 There are many different conditions that have been linked to Bell’s palsy so always consult your physician if you observe muscle weakness or paralysis in your child.